-- Reprints: These permits can only be replaced by the FWC Office of Licensing and Permitting upon written request by the permit holder.
-You will need to allow at least 10 days to receive the replacement permit and tags.
+- Reprints: Alligator Trapping Licenses and permits can only be reprinted by the FWC Office of Licensing and Permitting upon written request of the permit holder.
+Any customers who request reprints must allow at least 10 days to receive the replacement permit and tags.
 Receipts, temporary license numbers and printed copies of Internet pages may not be used as a Statewide Alligator Hunt permit.

 Application Dates & Worksheet